 1.5 HCS and HCV forests are defined and identified, in accordance with national specifities and in line with the emerging international consensus and best practices in defining low-emission development, and a legal framework is adopted to ensure their protection and sustainable management.

 1.6 A long-term cap on the carbon-neutral conversion of non-HCS/HCV forests to other uses (and, exceptionally, HCS/HCV forests as noted in Point 1.a.iv) is established, on the basis of a temporary annual conversion cap of 20,000 hectares as of 2019.

 1.7 As of 2020, new land use allocations, all sectors combined, are made transparently and collaborately, with prior control of uses to avoid incompatible overlapping uses in rural areas.

-1.8 A national mapping of all of the "land use contracts" (registry) is produced and provided to the public.
+1.8 A national mapping of all of the "land use contracts" (registry) is produced and updated annually and provided to the public.
 This mapping will ultimately take into account the customary territories that overlap the private and public estates.
-It is updated annually to take account of progress in resolving and new land use allocations.

-1.9 Consultations frameworks involving the private sector, civil society, the key ministerial sectors and the ministry for land use planning are set up to resolve the conflicts identified.
+1.9 Consultations frameworks involving the private sector, civil society, key ministerial sectors and the Ministry of land use planning are set up to resolve the conflicts identified.
 This step will include, in particular, setting up at least two pilot consultation frameworks to address one/several cases of conflicting overlapping permits (mining and FMU).